ystia/yorc/doc/configuration.rst

   * ``--consul_ssl_verify``: If set to false, disable Consul certificate checking (true by default is ssl enabled).

+.. _option_terraform_plugins_dir_cmd:

+  * ``--terraform_plugins_dir``: Specify the directory where to find Terraform pre-installed providers plugins.
+If no specified, required plugins will be downloaded during deployment.
+See https://www.terraform.io/guides/running-terraform-in-automation.html#pre-installed-plugins for more information.

 .. _option_pub_routines_cmd:

   * ``--consul_publisher_max_routines``: Maximum number of parallelism used to store key/values in Consul.
 If you increase the default value you may need to tweak the ulimit max open files.
 If set to 0 or less the default value (500) will be used.